Principal vs. Agent: ASC 606 Revenue Recognition

 The classification as a principal or agent significantly impacts how a company reports its revenue and, consequently, its financial statements.

-Gross vs. Net Revenue Reporting
+Gross vs. Net Revenue Reporting: What's the Impact?

 The key difference in revenue reporting between principals and agents lies in gross versus net presentation: